Magyartanulas/magyartanulas.github.io/Section9.md

 To express general interest in Hungarian, you don't necessarily *like* something, but rather that something ***appeals to you***.
 To achieve this, the verb `tetszik` is used in its third-person form and the dative case marks **who** it appeals to.

+If you want to be even more casual, you can replace `tetszik` with `bejön`.

 These are the relevant conjugations to express general interest, to see the full verb conjugation [click here](https://cooljugator.com/hu/tetszik) Don't forget you can change past to past conditional by adding `volna`!

 | Pronoun | Past indef. | Present indef. | Present indef. cond. |